freeCodeCamp/i18n-curriculum/curriculum/challenges/german/09-information-security/information-security-projects/stock-price-checker.md

 };
 ```

 You can also pass along a `like` field as `true` (boolean) to have your like added to the stock(s).
-Nur 1 "Like" pro IP sollte akzeptiert werden.
+Only 1 like per IP should be accepted.

 ```js

 ```

-Wenn du 2 Aktien übergibst, ist der Rückgabewert eine Anordnung mit Informationen über beide Aktien.
+If you pass along 2 stocks, the returned value will be an array with information about both stocks.
 Instead of `likes`, it will display `rel_likes` (the difference between the likes on both stocks) for both `stockData` objects.

 ```js
 async (getUserInput) => {